-This year, for International Women’s Day, we #ChooseToChallenge the biases and barriers that women face by remembering inspirational women who forged their own paths.
-Although we can’t celebrate with you in person, stay home and journey through the lives of these extraordinary women, learn more about our virtual workshops and enjoy the exciting online educational resources available that celebrate Irish women around the globe.
+This year, for International Women’s Day, we choose to #BreaktheBias and barriers that women face by remembering inspirational women who forged their own paths.
+Celebrate with us at our museum, or stay home and journey through the lives of these extraordinary women; learn more about our in-person and virtual workshops and enjoy the exciting online educational resources available that celebrate Irish women around the globe.

 The international dragonfly expert and intrepid explorer also known as ‘Madame Dragonfly’.